abetusk/scratch/notes/Breakout-Model-Synthesis.md

 By allowing indeterminate state in the initial grid, this potentially allows BMS to find realizations from tile sets that have longer reaching or global constraints that MMS would not be able to realize.

+#### WIP

+Abstract
+---

+Tile based algorithms are a method for procedural content generation, often using exemplar scenes to infer placement constraints for novel output generation.
+Wave Function Collapse (WFC) and Modify in Place Model Synthesis (MMS) are both tools used for procedural generation but have limitations involving size and initial problem setup.

+In this paper we present a new algorithm called "breakout model synthesis" (BMS) used to create 2D and 3D designs from small example model inputs.
+Breakout model synthesis combines ideas from the WFC and MMS algorithms to overcome the limitations of each.
+Our solution allows for large instance sizes to be realized with minimal assumption about the initial state.

+BMS starts from an initial indeterminate state and progressively fixes sub-blocks until a solution is found, reverting the block and surrounding neighbors to an initial state if no solution can be found.
+The concept of an arc consistent influence radius is introduced with a consideration on its influence on problem difficulty and block sizing choice.

+We present results of large scale runs of BMS and compare them to the challenges that MMS and WFC encounter.

+ 1. starting sentence on who/what area would use it. why.
+ 2. abstract: refer to idea sources by name... "ideas from Wave Function Collapse (Gumin) and from modify-in-place Model Synthesis (Merrell)..." - consider not having Gumin, Merrell at all.
+ 3. "overcome the limiations of each.
+Our solution allows for large instances to be realized with minimal assumption.."
+ 4. one sentence on radius.
+"We introduce the concept of 'influence radius' and demonstrate how it is used to solve large instances."
+ 5. remove "finally", and make results more prominent in abstract.
+"We present results of large scale runs of BMS compared to MMS and WFC, and examples of challenging tilesets that we can solve."

 Definition
 ---